 Many babies born with tricuspid atresia also have a hole between the lower heart chambers.
 This hole is called a ventricular septal defect or ventricular septal defect (VSD).
 If this occurs, some blood can flow through the hole directly to the main lung artery.
 The amount of blood going to the lungs depends on the size of the VSD and whether the pulmonary valve is narrowed.
 If the VSD is large, too much blood can move to the lungs.
 This can cause heart failure.

 It's not entirely clear why congenital heart defects such as tricuspid atresia occur.
 But some risk factors have been identified.
 Many babies born with a genetic disorder called Down syndrome have tricuspid atresia.

 Other things that might increase your baby's risk of tricuspid atresia include:

 - Having German measles (rubella) or another viral illness during early pregnancy

 - Smoking before or during pregnancy

-- Easy tiring when participating in activity or exercise
+- Easy tiring during activity

 - Kidney or liver disease

-- Get adequate folic acid.
-Take 400 micrograms of folic acid daily has been shown to reduce brain and spinal cord defects, and folic acid may help prevent heart defects, too.
+- Take a multivitamin with folic acid.
+Taking 400 micrograms of folic acid daily has been shown to reduce problems with the brain and spinal cord at birth.
+It may help reduce the risk of congenital heart defects as well.

-- Avoid chemical exposure, whenever possible.
+- Avoid chemical exposure whenever possible.
 While you're pregnant, it's best to stay away from chemicals, including cleaning products and paint, as much as you can.